 In a typical day, our Network Operations Centers (NOCs) power more than half the nation's residential real estate transactions.
 At any given second, more than 50,000 real estate professionals, lenders, attorneys, and their clients are accessing services from our NOC.
 Whether it's a lender ordering an appraisal, an appraiser pulling flood data for a property, an agent adding a listing to their website, a borrower filling out a secure online 1003, or any of the hundreds of other tools we provide, that's 50,000 connections reliant upon us at any given second during the day.
 If we go “dark” – 50,000 people will feel it immediately.
 We know that your business – as well as that of the other 49,999, – are too important to let that happen.

-Today, our Oklahoma City NOC operates with more than 300 servers, with a fully redundant, real-time backup of all customer data in Salt Lake City.
-We have dual ISPs with redundant fiber optic data lines to their point of presence, both into our actual facilities, and also through the host city’s infrastructure to the ISP’s point of presence.
+Today, our Oklahoma City NOC operates with more than 300 servers, with a fully redundant backup of all customer data in Salt Lake City.
+We have dual ISPs with redundant fiber optic data lines to their point of presence, both into our actual facilities, and also through the host city's infrastructure to the ISP's point of presence.
 We are able to recover from a major Internet backbone disruption simply by failing over to our secondary carrier.

 We house more than 85 terabytes of data (that's about 85,000 copies of the full A-Z Encyclopedia Britannica).
 It's a lot of data, but we're prepared.
 We could instantly lose half of our servers in the NOC, and still maintain service for those 50,000 connections relying on us right this second.